Design-Computing/Design-Computing.github.io/md/week1.md

 ### Steps to set up your dev environment

+First we need to download some software:

+#### Get software

 We'll go through this together, but if you need to setup a new dev environment then these are the steps:

+1. VS Code

+   1. Download VS Code from [code.visualstudio.com](https://code.visualstudio.com/)

 1. Anaconda:

-   1. Download anaconda from https://www.anaconda.com/distribution/#download-section get the Python 3.7 version
+   1. Download Anaconda from [anaconda.com](https://www.anaconda.com/products/individual#Downloads) get the **Python 3.7** version
    1. Install it with default values _except_ tick the option to **Add Anaconda to my PATH**, tick that and the text will go red.
    1. Be patient
-   1. Open anaconda navigator
+   1. Open Anaconda navigator
    1. Click install on the VS Code box, be patient again

 1. Git:

-   1. Go to https://git-scm.com/downloads and download the latest git
+   1. Go to [git-scm.com](https://git-scm.com/downloads) and download the latest git
-   1. Install git with all the default values, except make vs code be the default editor
+   1. Install git with all the default values, except make **VS Code** be the default editor

-1. VS Code
+#### Pull in the course resources

+I've you've been doing this before the class as prep, stop here!

 1. Open VS Code, bask in its glory
-   1. Inside VS Code, type [ctrl]+[`] that's a backtick, it's to the left of 1 on most keyboards.
+1. Inside VS Code, type [ctrl]+[`] that's a backtick, it's to the left of `1` on most keyboards.
 That will pop up a section at the bottom of the screen.
 We'll call that your _terminal_.
 1. Your prompt should say something like:

 `C:\Users\ben>` except where mine says `ben` yours will say something else, maybe it'll be your name, maybe it'll be something boring?

-      Whatever it is, now we need to write some magic spells.
+Whatever it is, now we need to write some magic spells. 🧙‍♂️

 1. Getting your content
+   1. Make sure you're in a good place.
+If you're in Windows you'll be in your user `C:\Users\ben>`, if you're on a mac it might look like this: `MacBook-Pro:~ ben$` but, you know, check.
-   1. Type `mkdir 1161`
+   1. Type `mkdir 1161` &Larr; This **m**a**k**es a new **dir**ectory called _1161_
-   1. Then `cd 1161`
+   1. Then `cd 1161` &Larr; This **c**hanges the **d**irectory to _1161_
-   1. Then `git clone https://github.com/Design-Computing/CODE1161-2019 course`
+   1. Then `git clone https://github.com/Design-Computing/CODE1161-2019 course` This pulls down the course repository
 1. Clone

-   1. Go to https://github.com/Design-Computing/me and [fork](https://help.github.com/en/articles/fork-a-repo) yourself a copy of the _me_ repo
+   1. Go to [https://github.com/Design-Computing/me](https://github.com/Design-Computing/me) and [fork](https://help.github.com/en/articles/fork-a-repo) yourself a copy of the _me_ repo
    1. Then, back in the terminal `git clone https://github.com/`_your name_`/me.git` We talked about it in the presentation.
    1. Now type `dir` you should get something that looks like: